gleechi/gleechi.github.io/pages/0.15.0/unity/unity_component_vggraspeditor.md

 ## Description

-VG_GraspEditor is a {% include tooltip.html tooltip="VGPublicScript" text="public script" %}.
-It is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.
+{% include image.html file="unity/unity_vg_prefab_graspeditor_prefabview.png" alt="VG Grasp Editor." caption="VG Grasp Editor" %}

-VG_GraspEditor provides a tutorial on the minimal VG API functions for accessing grasps existing in the grasp database as well as using the labeling interface.
+VG_GraspEditor is a {% include tooltip.html tooltip="VGPublicScript" text="public script" %} that provide a tutorial on the minimal VG API functions for accessing grasps existing in the grasp database as well as using the labeling interface.
+A corresponding VG_GraspEditor prefab as shown above is added in **VirtualGrasp\Resources\onboarding**.
+This prefab can be added into any unity scene and allows runtime adding, deleting and reviewing primary grasps (see [Jump Primary Grasp](grasp_interaction.0.15.0.html#grasp-interaction-type)).

-Some examples of annotations are:

-* "adding manually annotated grasps for an object”
-* “choosing only some "primary" grasps for an object”.
+{% include important.html content="VG_GraspEditor is a new version of grasp editing tool provided since this VG version (0.15.0).
+This replaces the [VG_GraspStudio](unity_component_vggraspstudio.0.14.0.html) in earlier versions, and provides a much simpler interface that can be used in runtime in any client's unity project." %}

 ## Adding Grasps